Leikrit/Leikrit.github.io/_pages/about.md

 I am currently an undergraduate student in South China University of Technology.
 I have visited <a href='https://www.lmh.ox.ac.uk/prospective-students/lmh-summer-programmes'>Lady Margaret's Hall, University of Oxford</a> during the summer 2023 and participated in the <a href='https://www.instagram.com/lmhsummerprogrammes?igsh=MTV0ZWM0NHhzdjZpbw=='>AI programme</a>.
 With great pleasure, I appeared in the <a href='https://youtu.be/MYwZTulZPLA'>official video</a> posted by LMH.

-Now I am working as an intern with <a href='https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang'>Prof. WANG</a> at <a href='https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/'>The Hong Kong University of Science and Technology (Guangzhou)</a>.
+I worked as an intern with <a href='https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang'>Prof. WANG</a> at <a href='https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/'>The Hong Kong University of Science and Technology (Guangzhou)</a>.

-My current research projects include Beamforming techniques, Large Language Model related works.
-My interests include Computer Vision, Multi-Modaling, Large Language Models.
+My current research projects include Meta Learning related works.
+My interests include Computer Vision, Multi-Modaling, Large Language Models and Meta Learning.

 Currently, my latest paper is available on ArXiv.
 Check out <a href='https://arxiv.org/abs/2403.17411'>PCToolkit: A Unified Plug-and-Play Prompt Compression Toolkit of Large Language Models</a>.